roberthenley/memory_game/README.md

 - Persistent application state
 - Transition to Null Safety
 - Mute the white/black color contrast slightly
+- Support Dark Mode
+- Expand integration tests

 ## Known issues
 - GameBoardWidget doesn't scale properly to the display without scrolling.
-- The app structure is not idiomatic Flutter.
+- The app architecture is not idiomatic Flutter.
 For example, the GameStateMachine draws more on my experience from Elm.